puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_firewall.markdown

 ## Enforce the Desired State of the `my_firewall` Class

-Lastly, let's take a look at how Puppet ensures the desired state of the `my_firewall` class on your agent nodes.
+Lastly, let's take a look at how Puppet ensures the desired state of the `my_firewall` class on your agents.
 In the previous task, you applied your firewall class.
-Now imagine a scenario where a member of your team changes the contents of the `iptables` to allow connections on a random port that was not specified in `my_firewall` .
+Now imagine a scenario where a member of your team changes the contents of the `iptables` to allow connections on a random port that was not specified in `my_firewall`.

-1. Select an agent node on which you applied the `my_firewall` class, run `iptables --list`.
+1. Select an agent on which you applied the `my_firewall` class, and run `iptables --list`.

 2. Note that the rules from the `my_firewall` class have been applied.

-3. From the command line, insert a new rule to allow connections to port **8449**; run,  `iptables -I INPUT -m state --state NEW -m tcp -p tcp --dport 8449 -j ACCEPT`.
+3. From the command line, insert a new rule to allow connections to port **8449** by running  `iptables -I INPUT -m state --state NEW -m tcp -p tcp --dport 8449 -j ACCEPT`.

-4. Run `iptables --list` again and note this new rule is now listed.
+4. Run `iptables --list` again and note that this new rule is now listed.

-5. Run `puppet agent -t --onetime` to trigger a Puppet run on that agent node.
+5. Run `puppet agent -t --onetime` to trigger a Puppet run on that agent.

 6. Run `iptables --list` on that node once more, and notice that Puppet has enforced the desired state you specified for the firewall rules.

-> That's it--Puppet has enforced the desired state of your agent node!
+> That's it--Puppet has enforced the desired state of your agent!

 ## Other Resources